There are generally two ways to style an element:

 "style" attribute.
 Setting

-elem.style.width="100px" works as if we had in the attribute
+elem.style.width="100px" works the same as if we had in the attribute

 For multi-word property the camelCase is used: